kelfy/Kelvin-Lai-test/README.md

-This project is created with ReactJs.
+This is my test script created with ReactJs.
+Aim for showing products from Json code sort it in different ways

 Instruction
 -----------